 In grievances involving academic matters, including grading, the student should first consult with the instructor concerned.
 Every attempt should be made to resolve the grievance on an informal basis.
 If necessary, the student should process a grievance through the levels of department head/coordinator, dean, vice president for Instruction and college president.
 At the Sam Wolf Granite City Campus, the executive director or associate dean of Instructional Services may be consulted.
 At the Red Bud Campus, contact the executive director.

 In grievances involving administrative matters, the student should attempt to resolve the complaint on an informal basis by consulting with the responsible administrator.
 If necessary, the student should proceed through the levels of director, dean, appropriate vice president and college president.
 At the Sam Wolf Granite City Campus, the executive director or associate dean of Instructional Services may be consulted.
 At the Red Bud Campus, contact the executive director.

 A complaint becomes formal when it is submitted in writing by the complainant.
 Grievances should be submitted in writing at each level of authority within 10 school days of the action being grieved or within 10 school days of the decision being appealed.
 Written response normally will be made to the grievant within 10 school days unless circumstances require additional time for consideration.
 Grievances may not be appealed to the Board of Trustees.

-Grievances involving discrimination because of race, color, creed, sex, disability, religion, national origin, sexual orientation or age should be made to the affirmative action officer (the vice president for Human Resources) who will handle the grievance.
+Grievances involving discrimination because of race, color, creed, gender, veteran status, disability, religion, national origin, gender identity, sexual orientation or age should be made to the affirmative action officer (director of Human Resources) who will handle the grievance.
 Specific college processes exist in conformance with state and federal statutes governing such cases.